Tessie475/bankist-app/README.md

-A bank app for the minimalist
+A bank app for the minimalist a project on Jonas schmedtmann JavaScript course